 I have practiced family law in Maryland since 1993 and can help you understand your rights and obligations during a divorce.
 At The Law Offices of Robert C. Eustice, we work together to address challenging issues such as the equitable distribution of property, spousal and child support, and the establishment of appropriate custody and visitation.

-You can file for a no-fault divorce in Maryland based on simply being separated from your spouse, or you can file based on marital fault grounds.
+You can file for a no-fault divorce in Maryland based on two separate grounds, or you can file based on marital fault grounds.

-To file for a Maryland no-fault absolute divorce, you must have been separated from your spouse for one year, even if he/she does not want to get divorced.
+No-fault divorce To file for a Maryland no-fault absolute divorce, you must either have been separated from your spouse for one year, even if he/she does not want to get divorced or both parties must mutually consent to the granting of the divorce by the court.

 Fault grounds for divorce